UCLA Bruins men's basketball: Association with Sam Gilbert

 During Wooden's time at UCLA, and after his retirement in 1975, he faced criticism for the program's relationship with local businessman and booster Sam Gilbert, known by many of Wooden's players as "Papa Sam."
 Gilbert, a multi-millionaire contractor, was known for forging close financial relationships with UCLA players, supplying them with cars, clothes, stereos, travel, and apartments, as well as allegedly arranging abortions for players' girlfriends.
 He represented several UCLA stars, including Lew Alcindor and Bill Walton, as an agent after they turned pro.

 A 1981 Los Angeles Times investigation, interviewing 45 people affiliated with the basketball program, revealed the extent of Gilbert's involvement, describing him as "a one-man clearinghouse who has enabled players and their families to receive goods and services usually at big discounts and sometimes free."
-The Times investigation found that Gilbert's involvement in the program began in 1967, when UCLA stars Alcindor and Lucius Allen were considering transferring to Michigan State.
+The Times investigation found that Gilbert's involvement in the program began in 1967, when UCLA stars Alcindor and Lucius Allen were considering transferring to Michigan.
 They approached former UCLA star Willie Naulls, who introduced them to Gilbert.
 Gilbert met with the two players, and both remained at UCLA.
 Alcindor, later Kareem Abdul-Jabbar, said later that he would have stayed regardless but called Gilbert "like my surrogate father."
 Allen credited Gilbert with dissuading him from transferring: "There were two people I listened to.
 Coach Wooden as long as we were between the lines.
 Outside the court — Sam Gilbert."
 Allen said Gilbert paid for multiple abortions for players' girlfriends, including one of his own.
 "Everybody knew what was going on," UCLA player David Greenwood said.
 "Nobody was so naive.
 It was common knowledge in the whole town."

 UCLA assistant Jerry Norman, who coached under Wooden from 1957 to 1968, recalled that Gilbert began "to come around our program right when I was ready to leave.
 What normally happens is, alumni come to you and say, 'Coach, is there any way I can help?'
 Well, maybe.
 A lot of kids want summer jobs.
 But Gilbert started going behind the coaches.
 Alcindor calls me one day in the spring.
 I ask him, 'Where are you?' and he says, 'I'm in Mr. Gilbert's office.'"
 In his autobiography Giant Steps, Abdul-Jabbar called Gilbert "that odd combination, a cagey humanitarian with a lot of muscle.
 Guys would go to him when they were in trouble, and he would find a way to fix it...Sam steered clear of John Wooden, and Mr. Wooden gave him the same wide berth.
 Both helped the school greatly...once the money thing got worked out, I never gave another thought to leaving UCLA."